msv-lab/llm-play/README.md

 When a single response is queried from an single model, it can be evaluated on-the-fly.
 If the response matches the evaluation criteria, the command will terminate with a zero exit code.

-    llm-query "What is the capital of China?" -a --equal Beijing
+    llm-query "What is the capital of China?" --answer --equal Beijing

-This helper function acts as a predicate over `$CITY`:
+This helper option acts as a predicate over `$CITY`:

-    llm-query "Is $CITY the capital of China?" -p
+    llm-query "Is $CITY the capital of China?" --predicate

 It is equivalent to the following:

     llm-query "Is $CITY the capital of China?
-Respond Yes or No." -a --equal Yes >/dev/null
+Respond Yes or No." --answer --equal Yes >/dev/null

 ### Custom Evaluator